FREQUENTLY ASKED QUESTIONS

 How early should we apply?

 Programs do sell out, so early application is advised.
-This will ensure that you have enough time to submit all required documents and that, upon acceptance, your child is enrolled in the course and program of their choice.
-Blyth Academy International Summers and Community Service applications received and paid in full by October 31, 2017 will receive a 10 per cent discount on the program fee.
-Please note: Blyth Academy reserves the right to cancel the program or course due to insufficient enrollment.
+This will ensure that you have enough time to submit all the required documents and that, upon acceptance, your child is enrolled in the course and program of their choice.
+Blyth Academy International Summers and Community Service applications received and paid in full by October 31, 2019, will receive a 10 percent discount on the program fee.
+Please note: Blyth Academy reserves the right to cancel the program or course due to insufficient enrolment.
 Every effort is made to notify parents and students of changes or cancellations as soon as possible.

 Do they need a passport?